KathPra/DCBM/README.md

 #### Step 3: Embed Segments

 Embed the segments into the selected embedding space by running the corresponding script in the `Segments` folder.
-We primarily report on CLIP models [RN-50, ViT-B16, ViT-L14] and save embeddings to reuse in GCBM training for efficiency.
+We primarily report on CLIP models [RN-50, ViT-B16, ViT-L14] and save embeddings to reuse in DCBM training for efficiency.

 ```bash
 python scripts/emb_segments_CLIP.py --dataset cifar100 --device cuda:0 --emb CLIP-RN50 --seg_method SAM2